louiscaruso/Learning-Journal/git-github.md

     - An data base that hard disk stores changes to files
 - Centralized Version Control (CVSC)
     - Streamedline the collaboration
-    - Eliminated the need to invole locate databases
+    - Eliminated the need to invole local databases
 - Distributed Version Control (DVCS)
     - Addresses the major issues of (CVS)
+    - DVCS allows clients to mirror repositories so everything is backed up

+    ## Whats a Git?
+    - Snapshots